18 April 2018

 Case Study: Massive IoT from the service provider perspective

 The increasing number of connected devices means that there is an increasing need for networks that can cover massive amounts of connections per cell, at low cost and using low power.
-Using NB-IoT, several Telco’s are entering this market, but what are the advantages and disadvantages of this type of technology over other LPWA networks like LoRa?
+Using LTE-m or NB-IoT, several Telco’s are entering this market, but what are the advantages and disadvantages of this type of technology over other LPWA networks like LoRa?
 And how does being an established Telco help you connect with customers in this crowded market.
-Finally, we will discuss the future of NB-IoT with the introduction of %G IoT networks looming.
+Finally, we will discuss the future of LTE-m and NB-IoT with the introduction of 5G IoT networks looming.

 Panel: Moving beyond connectivity to insight